Radio Golf: Productions

 The world premiere of Radio Golf was at the Yale Repertory Theatre from April 22 to May 14, 2005; it was then presented on the West Coast by the Mark Taper Forum in Los Angeles, California, in August 2005.
 The Yale production was directed by Timothy Douglas.
 Kenny Leon directed the production at the Mark Taper Forum.
-It next played at the Huntington Theatre Company in Boston, Massachusetts, in October 2006, and the McCarter Theatre in 2007.
+This production also played at the Seattle Rep Theatre from January 19 - February 18 of 2006 before opening at the Huntington Theatre Company in Boston, Massachusetts in October 2006, and the McCarter Theatre in 2007.
 The play was performed at the Tricycle Theatre in London, UK between 2 October and 1 November 2008.

 The play opened on Broadway at the Cort Theatre on May 8, 2007, and closed on July 1, 2007, after 64 performances and 17 previews.
 Directed by Kenny Leon, the cast featured Anthony Chisholm (Elder Joseph Barlow), John Earl Jelks (Sterling Johnson), Harry Lennix (Harmond Wilks), Tonya Pinkins (Mame Wilks), and James A. Williams (Roosevelt Hicks).

 The Cort Theatre was also the venue where Wilson's first Broadway play, Ma Rainey's Black Bottom, opened in 1984.
 Chicago's Goodman Theatre is the first to mount a production of the complete ten play The Pittsburgh Cycle with the closing of Radio Golf in early 2007.
 The St. Louis Black Repertory Theatre's production of Radio Golf opened in Feb., 2008.
 The Studio Theatre in Washington, D.C., produced the play, opening May 20, 2009.
 The Denver Center Theatre Company also produced the play in April 2009, and was the first theatre company to stage all ten plays of "The Pittsburgh Cycle" under one director, Israel Hicks.
 Geva Theatre Center in Rochester, New York produced the play in March 2011 and is the first theatre to produce all ten plays in decade order as "August Wilson's American Century."

 The Broadway producers were Jujamcyn Theaters, Margo Lion, Jeffrey Richards/Jerry Frankel, Tamara Tunie/Wendell Pierce, Fran Kirmser, Bunting Management Group, George Frontiere and Open Pictures, Lauren Doll/Steven Greil & The August Wilson Group, Wondercity Inc., Townsend Teague, Jack Viertel, Gordon Davidson.